January 12th, 2021 Last Updated on: January 25th, 2021

 In 2013, he introduced Montana Senate bill 342, which earmarked $2 million for a Montana Indian Language Preservation Pilot Program, which provided “funding to Montana’s eight tribes to develop materials to keep their languages alive for future generations.”

-Windy Boy speaks out about these efforts in this video:
+Windy Boy speaks out about these efforts and more in this video:

 Windy Boy's induction into the Montana Indian Athletic Hall of Fame is just the latest testament to his outstanding work ethic–as a dancer, but also as a politician, leader, role model, and person.